 Make it a habit to check Google Analytics so you know your users are converting.
 Making it easy for customers to get to the checkout page is an essential part of running a successful website, so tweak things as necessary to facilitate this.
 Things like having plenty of links and buttons across your site that drive traffic to product pages can help move people in the right direction.

-Step 6: Establish Clear Legal Policies
+Step 6: Write CBD-Oriented Legal Policies

 Letting users know the data you collect and the conditions for making purchases on your site will help legitimize the sales of your industrial hemp oil and other hemp-related products.
 Including a section about adhering to U.S. law is a great addition to your terms, for instance, because many people worry about the legality.